happypeter/githome/wiki.md

 - roof insulation, replace the clay layer with foam/rockfiber, https://youtu.be/ibjiChTQZEI?t=105
   - Me: use some rockfiber, and do add a vapor barrier
   - masterLi: cover everything with drywall, seal the drywall perfectly, that's means no venting for the beams and rafters, he's confident that will cause no trouble.
 I like the idea, plasterboard is now another layer of insulation.
 Now the false ceiling is part of the roof, so I don't have a attic space really, just a compact roof.
 But, for security, I may check the wood behind the plasterboard from time to time.
+- use vapor barrier
+  - https://youtu.be/RAoSs392u8o?t=530 have a continuous system with no weakness
 - material
   - wear mask and long sleeves to install both firberglass and stonewool https://youtu.be/wH4Oyj4fNxQ?t=503
   - fiberglass holds the water BAD https://youtu.be/5OEvZXSNaoY?t=209